Thousand Tide Valley

 Rattlerock

-A massive boulder, trapped for hundreds—perhaps thousands—of years in a divot in a rocky riverbed.
+A massive boulder, trapped for hundreds, perhaps thousands, of years in a divot in a rocky riverbed.
 The boulder weighs an astounding 100 tons, yet a thin current, barely an inch deep, flows beneath it, causing the stone to slowly roll and rotate in place.
 Over time, the constant motion has worn the rock into a smooth polished sphere, grinding out a perfect bowl-shaped depression beneath it.
+Though there is nothing inherently magical about this location, many of the non-arcane peoples of Crudilex hear tales of Rattlerock and refuse to believe it is not the work of some ancient druid circle.

 The Moongate